-Last, but certainly not least, on our Copenhagen schedule is its very own version of Disneyland.
-Tivoli Gardens is open all day but it really comes alive at night.
+Last, but certainly not least on our Copenhagen schedule is the city’s very own version of Disneyland.
+Tivoli Gardens is open all day, but the place really comes alive at night.
 Ride the nostalgic wooden rollercoaster or scream your lungs out on the Vertigo.
-Finish your evening with the Tivoli Illuminations by the lake – a colourful light show with music, lasers and smoke effects.
+Finish your evening with Tivoli Illuminations by the lake – a colourful light show with music, lasers and smoke effects.

 Where to stay in Copenhagen, Denmark?

-Right around the corner from Tivoli Gardens is a boutique, classic styled hotel.
+Right around the corner from Tivoli Gardens is a boutique, classically styled hotel.
 The Grand Hotel offers a great location, free wifi and spacious rooms.
-Also walking distance from the main city station which is ideal for a short stay in the city.
+Also within a walking distance from the main city station which is ideal for a short stay in the city.

 First Hotel Twentyseven